 - Potential design implications

-Step 5: Synthesize Insights Across Sources
+Step 5: Synthesize insights across sources

 Move beyond summarizing individual studies to identifying patterns, themes, and relationships across multiple sources.
+Synthesis is the step most teams skip, and it's where the actual design value lives.

-Step 6: Document and Communicate Findings
+Step 6: Document and communicate findings

 Structure your documentation: